hanishkvc/prgs-docs-spreadsheetkvc/README.md

 i.e be it cdraw_data->value_Key, or be it cdata_update or anywhere else.
 Inturn a new and potentially simplified from user perspective cell content interpretation now implemented in nvalue_key.

 Also the internal/program evaluation of =expression remains in the nvalue_expr (previous \_nvalue)

 Stop python snippets from running in uncontrolled way, if desired.
+Its also the default.

 Dont cache None/Empty cells in calculation cdata cache.
 Sacrifice bit of processing speed for memory.

 [TODO] Expand ~ at begin of path (os.path.expanduser)

+[TODO] Move eval/value logics to a seperate file and or similarly move navigation related stuff to a seperate file.